vagurtomejia/hANuMAn/dev/ROR/2-3_database-associations.md

 ## :dependent
-has_many, has_one and belongs_tosupport :dependent option which specifies what happens when the parent gets destroyed
+has_many, has_one and belongs_to support :dependent option which specifies what happens when the parent gets destroyed

 1. :delete - remove associated objects
 2. :destroy - same as above but removes the association by calling destroy on it